- What We Do

 (Click and scroll through the pictures below)

-For thousands of years, native populations managed the forests in a sustainable way, through controlled burns and harvesting of acorns and timber.
+For thousands of years, Native Californians managed the forests in a sustainable way, through controlled burns for the harvesting of acorns and timber.
 The ecological processes functioned and generations of redwoods sprouted, grew, thrived, then died, only to be replaced by other redwoods.

 When I stand among the redwood forest on San Vicente Redwoods, I am hopeful.
 I can begin to see the forest recovering.
 I know we can get these forests back on track, to create a resilient forest that provides us with wood, while also giving habitat to the wildlife, water to the streams and clean air to all of us.